Sex Robots Are Here To Stay, But Experts Warn That They May Actually Increase Sex Crimes, Not Decrease Them

 Here’s the issue: the sex-robot industry claims that one of the benefits of their products is that they give men (and sex-robot users are almost-exclusively men, says the industry) an outlet for sex that at least some users would otherwise achieve through illegal means.
 And “illegal means” here refers to prostitution, rape, or even sex with children (yes, at least one sex robot manufacturer produces childlike models).

-And in case you were wondering, the sale and possession of child sex dolls is not illegal in the United States.
+And in case you were wondering, the sale and possession of child sex dolls are not illegal in the United States.

 Nevertheless, the notion that these bots are a safe outlet for would-be sex criminals is not borne out by the facts, say researchers.
 That’s because the lifelike machines, some of which can be programmed to mimic non-consensual sex (that is, rape), blur the line between fantasy and reality, between legal and illegal, and between right and wrong.